 When you are having marital problems, you may feel as though every conversation with your spouse ends up in an explosive argument.
 If you’ve brought up the “D” word, things may even be a bit more volatile.
 A complete breakdown in communication doesn’t have to be permanent, even if you want to end your marriage.
 There is a right way and a wrong way to approach your spouse about pursuing divorce mediation.
-At San Diego Family Mediation Center, we want to assist our clients in making their divorce process go as smoothly as possible.
+At West Coast Family Mediation Center, we want to assist our clients in making their divorce process go as smoothly as possible.
 The hardest part of starting a low-conflict divorce is communicating your desire to do so.
 Here are a few tips on how to approach your spouse about divorce mediation.

 Approach From a Logical Standpoint, Not Emotional